Do I need to make a pre-operative appointment myself?

-Donating your blood, called an autologous blood donation, is not necessary, but we do recommend it because it is the safest blood available.
+Donating your blood, called an autologous blood donation, is not necessary.
 Even though blood from donors is tested to eliminate all known risks, a transfusion of your own blood is the safest course because it eliminates any risk of acquiring diseases that may be transmitted by blood transfusion.

 Age, weight, medications and medical conditions such as heart disease usually do not preclude autologous blood donations.
 However, conditions may exclude you or may require you to obtain a clearance from your doctor.
 You should discuss your individual circumstance with a specialist at our Neely Cell Therapy and Collection Center (617-636-6453) to determine whether or not you are a good candidate for autologous blood donation.